 - Report the Car Accident to Your Insurance Company: You might be able to save this step for when you’re at home, but it’s important to let your insurance provider know as soon as possible about the car accident.
 Don’t give an oral or written statement until you’ve met with a personal injury lawyer to ensure you receive maximum compensation for injuries and property damage.

 Contact a Local Ft Myers Injury Lawyer

 Auto accident claims involving vacation injuries take the experience of a local attorney, especially if they involve catastrophic injuries such as a brain, neck, or spine injury.
-Our Ft Myers and Naples attorney's has helped many clients who were injured in Florida while on vacation.
+Our Naples, Fort Myers, and Atlanta, Georgia attorneys have helped many clients who were injured while on vacation.
 Most personal injury cases must be filed in the state where the accident occurred, which is why Kelleher Law is prepared to help.

 If you or a loved one has been injured on vacation in the Ft Myers area, please contact Kelleher Law today at (833) 546-3675 for a FREE case evaluation.
-“Jim for Justice” serves clients in Ft Myers, Cape Coral, Naples, and surrounding areas of Florida, as well as in the Atlanta, Georgia area.
+“Jim for Justice” serves clients in Cape Coral, Naples, Fort Myers, and surrounding areas of Florida, as well as in the Atlanta, Georgia area.